 If you have need to file a claim, your insurance agent will provide assistance in the process.
 They will help you understand the process and simplify that process for you so that you get the coverage you need.

 Tesla is not a cheap car, and it comes with excellent built-in security features like a dash-cam and anti-theft alarm.
 Autonomous vehicle mode allows you to safely reach your destination without having to pay full attention to the road.
 Insurance might almost seem redundant for this amazing vehicle.

-However, cybersecurity hacks and system failures can leave you exposed to bigger and more significant losses.
-Tesla insurance can help you bridge the gap between a safe drive and a safe life.
+Tesla insurance will help you drive safe life and a safe life.
 Agency Height’s insurance directory will help you find an agent and get the tesla insurance you’re looking for.